codaxy/curriculum/dotnet/conventions.md

 - We use `var` much more freely than the CoreFX team recommends, but following that recommendation is encouraged.

 - We don't usually tidy up our imports (remove unused and sort alphabetically) and don't really care about it at the moment.
-Just make sure they're on the top of the file, outside the namespace.
+Just make sure they're on top of the file, outside the namespace.

 - Always `string`, never `String`.
 Even in e.g. `string.Empty`, or `string.IsNullOrEmpty(text)`.
 Rationale: `Name can be simplified`, VS code generator defaults.
 Also, [some](https://github.com/openiddict) [great](https://github.com/aspnet-contrib/) [.NET](https://github.com/dotnet/corefx) [projects](https://github.com/autofac/Autofac).